Invariant subspaces of the Cesaro operator: Abstract

 \section{Abstract}

 This paper explores various classes of invariant subspaces of the classical Ces\`{a}ro operator $C$ on the Hardy space $H^2$.
-We provide a new characterization of the finite co-dimensional $C$-invariant subspaces, based on earlier work of the first two authors, and determine exactly which model spaces are $C$-invariant subspaces.
-We also describe the $C$-invariant subspaces contained in model spaces and establish that they are all cyclic.
+We provide a characterization of the finite co-dimensional $C$-invariant subspaces, based on earlier work of the first two authors, and determine exactly which model spaces are $C$-invariant subspaces; using this, we describe the $C$-invariant subspaces contained in model spaces, which we show are all cyclic.
 Along the way, we re-examine an associated Hilbert space of analytic functions on the unit disk developed by Kriete and Trutt.
 We also make a connection between the adjoint of the Ces\`{a}ro operator and certain composition operators on $H^2$ which have universal translates in the sense of Rota.